gou8m/sample-python-application/README.md

 ## 📬 Need Help?

-Open an issue in this repo or reach out with questions!
+Open an issue in this repo or reach out!